Skip to main content

 • You only need to sync data once, reducing risk of hitting third-party rate limits

-• You have the ability to provision access using Merge’s permissions and roles Common Models
+• You can provision user level access using Merge’s permissions and roles Common Models

 1b: Individual user authentication

-• Access will always be updated to match the third-party configuration
+• Access will always be in sync with the third-party ACLs

 • You sync data for each individual user that authenticates.
-Depending on how many users connect in a period of time, syncs run the risk of delays from reaching third-party rate limits.
+Depending on how many users connect in a period of time, syncs run the risk of hitting third-party rate limits and significant delays

 Part 2: How ACLs are updated